 Southern Italy: Positano, Amalfi Coast

 Positano was our base from which to explore the Amalfi Coast.
 The town itself is very touristy but also very enjoyable.
-Be prepared to climb a lot of steps and high-grade pedestrian walks.
+Be prepared to climb many steps and traverse steep pedestrian walkways.
 All the Amalfi towns are perched on the sides of large steep hills rapidly descending into the sea.
 Some even have a small beach.
-Also, many/most of the streets in these towns have been converted to pedestrian walkways to take advantage of tourism.
+Also, many/most of the streets in these towns have been converted into pedestrian walkways to capitalize on tourism.

 Positano Highlights